 The Stamina Wave 1450 Water Rower is a robust, well-built, no-nonsense machine.
-The elegant design is attractive with quality components, and at a price, it does represent excellent value for money in my view.
+The elegant design is attractive with quality components, and at a price, it does represent excellent value for the price in my view.

 A flywheel spinning provides the resistance in the water tank.
 This also means the harder you row, the more resistance you’ll feel.
 You can raise your work rate further by adding more water (siphon included).
 The tank has ten levels marked on it; however, the warranty may be invalidated if you fill above level 10.